jhpyle/docassemble/_docs/admin.md

 * `subdivision_second`
 * `subdivision_third`

+Under "Other settings," you have the option to "Delete account but keep shared sessions."
+This will delete the user's account and all of their data.
+However, if any of the user's sessions are [multi-user interview] that had been joined by another user, those sessions will not be deleted.

+You also have the option under "Other settings" to "Delete account and shared sessions."
+This will delete the user's account and all of their data, including any [multi-user interview] the user had joined.

+These account deletion options can be turned off using the [`admin can delete account`] directive in the [Configuration].

 ### <a name="add user"></a>Add a user

 On the "Add a user" page, you can create a new user account by